 This is the moment where we have to explain that the process of coloring video is additive.

-You can also enable a creative LUT to your color corrected footage, which will apply your entire color grade literally with a click of the mouse.
+You can also enable a creative LUT to your color corrected footage, which will apply your entire color grade literally with a single click.

 You can see right away how these creative output LUTs make your life much easier, and if you create your own custom color grade you can export it as an export LUT, and apply it to the rest of your scene.